busterjs/prefsink/Readme.md

    etc)
 3. `~/.myproject` (iconic Unix style preference file)

-Preferences expects the settings file to be a node module that can be `require`'d.
+Prefsink expects the settings file to be a node module that can be `require`'d.

-If you want Preferences to look for other files, or with a different ordering, just set `preferences.locations` to an array of desired paths.
+If you want Prefsink to look for other files, or with a different ordering, just set `prefsink.locations` to an array of desired paths.
 The array should contain full paths, optionally with `{namespace}` which will be replaced with the namespace.